pc2/HPCC_FPGA/docs/source/b_eff/index.rst

 The `looplength` described in the original benchmark will be used to minimize measurement errors caused by too short runtimes.
-It specifies the total number of message exchanges that will be done with certain message size.
+It specifies the total number of message exchanges that will be done with a certain message size.
 It may vary between message sizes to achieve similar runtimes independent of the message size.
-In the current implementation the final loop length will be calculated based on an initial maximum loop length that can be given during runtime.
+In the current implementation, the final loop length will be calculated based on an initial maximum loop length that can be given during runtime.
 The number of repetitions for each message size is then calculated with the following equation:

 .. math::